Rango-bit/FDAPNet/README.md

 # FDAPNet
 This repo is an implementation of the following paper: Frequency-domain attention pruning network for recognizing hepatic echinococcosis in ultrasound images.
-The paper is currently under review at Information Sciences.
+The paper is currently under review at IEEE Journal of Biomedical and Health Informatics.

 The detailed structure of the FDAPNet model is shown in the following figure:
 <p align="center">